MC0418-SY/Data-Structures-and-Algorithms_2025-2026/Exam 1 -  DSA 2nd Semester 2026/Karen's Bakeshop - STACK/Instructions.md

 ## NOTE

-- Radius. a straight line from the center of the circle to the edge
+- Radius. a straight line from the center of the circle to the edge<br>
 ![<Illustration of a radius line>](_images/image.png)<br>
 - A typical cake looks like this
  ![Drawing of a cake by Ms. Janie](_images/image-1.png)